Zits (comics): Jeremy Duncan

 He usually wears his purple shirt over a black T-shirt, blue jeans, and fat tongued Sneakers.
 He is extremely tall, even when slouching.
 Jeremy spent time restoring a 1962 Volkswagen Type 2 van with his best friend Hector Garcia, which they hoped to drive across the country when they turned 16.
 The van was in running condition but did not run very well considering its age.
 In the spring of 2023, the van was flattened by a speeding garbage truck.
 Jeremy barely fits in the replacement car his half of the insurance money bought him.
 Jeremy is also the lead singer and guitarist of his garage band, which goes by many names including "Chickenfist", "Goat Cheese Pizza", "Jughead's Hat", and "Angry Dwarfs".
 In May 2017, his band received their first business engagement, a 6-year-old's birthday party.
 In July 2017 the band had their first "adult" engagement at the Arthur C. Coachella Senior Citizen Center, where the geriatric audience gave them a much better reception, with them constantly shouting "Turn It Up!".
 After the band debuted in a Battle of the Bands competition, Jeremy received his first kiss from Sara and the relationship took off.
 Since then, Jeremy and Sara have gone through many arguments, breakups and reconciliations.
 For all of Jeremy's flaws, however, he retains a high sense of morality and integrity as can be seen in the story arc where he steals a signpost with his name on it, only to return it to the police to free himself of the guilt he feels (although he uses Hector's name when turning it over).
 On another occasion, Jeremy is overwhelmed by a school essay he has to write and all the other commitments he has made.
 A fellow student, Phoebe, suggests he use a website to pull a bootleg essay off the Internet.
 In the end, however, Jeremy's sense of ethics overcomes the desire to plagiarize, and he spends the night writing the essay himself.
 In late 2000s strips, Jeremy received his learners' permit.
 In September 2007 strips, Jeremy's mother refers to his being a sophomore in high school.
 As of 2009 strips, Jeremy is claimed to be 16.
 On the August 23, 2009 strip, his driver's license was shown.

-Running gags in the strip include depictions of Jeremy's room as being so messy that Connie has to dig a tunnel to reach him, his tallness and growth spurts, and his ability to consume vast quantities of food in seconds (either by literally inhaling or shoveling it in; one strip even showed him unhinging his jaw to eat a large sandwich).
-Whenever the telephone rings, he knows instantly whom it is.
+Running gags in the strip include depictions of Jeremy's room as being so messy that Connie has to dig a tunnel to reach him, his height and growth spurts, and his ability to consume vast quantities of food in seconds (either by literally inhaling or shoveling it in; one strip even showed him unhinging his jaw to eat a large sandwich).
+Whenever the telephone rings, he knows instantly who it is.